programmer838/programmer838/README.md

 # About Me
 I'm a 2nd year BSc Computer Science student at Royal Holloway University of London.
 I've been programming as a hobby for a few years, I post most of my personal projects on here.
-I'm aiming to get into a HFT company or a big tech company (FAANG) when I finish my course; I'm interested in software engineering, finance and low level programming.
+I'm aiming to get into a HFT company or a big tech company (like FAANG) when I finish my course; I'm interested in software engineering, finance and low level programming.

 I like to maintain a diverse range of projects that interest and challenge me.
 Below you can find some of my favorite projects.